RonenNess/GeonBit.UI/README.md

 That's it!
 Just few things to remember:

 - If you don't have the default themes fonts installed, you need to install the fonts from ```GeonBit.UI/GeonBit.UI/Content/Fonts/```.
-- If you want to edit the default themes (textures, styles, etc), its recommended to *copy* the theme to a new folder and never change the original package files, since they will be overrided next time you update GeonBit.UI via NuGet.
+- If you want to edit the default themes (textures, styles, etc), its recommended to *copy* the theme to a new folder and never change the original package files, since they will be overridden next time you update GeonBit.UI via NuGet.
 - If your development environment is on Linux, there are few more steps to follow: [Installing on Linux](#extra-steps-for-linux).